Table of Contents

 If you’re updating a post, you may as well try to rank it higher in search engines, right?

-Do keyword research to find a keyword to optimize your updated post for.
-Search term trends change over time (psst, cannabis was #5 in Canadian news in 2018), so don’t assume your old keyword is still good without giving it a double-check.
+The first step for search engine optimization is keyword research.
+Search term trends change over time (COVID-19 sure changed a lot of the online health sphere), so don’t assume your old keyword is still good without giving it a double-check.
 I use a program called WebTextTool to check my old keywords.

-If your old keyword is still good, then make sure it’s in the web address (url) and update the date when you hit publish.
+If your old keyword still has a good number of monthly searches and isn’t incredibly difficult to rank for, then make sure that exact term is in the slug/web address/url (and all of the other essential spots—more on this in #4 below) when you hit publish.
 If you found an even better keyword, then use that one in your headline, post, and update your url while setting a 301 redirect so that anyone with the old url gets redirected to the new updated one.

-(HINT: I use the paid version of Yoast SEO WP Plugin to do redirects.)
+(HINT: I use the paid version of Yoast SEO WP Plugin to create 301 redirects so none of my old urls bounce to my 404 page.
+Instead, they go to the updated blog post.)

 3 – Update the content & format

-Now that you’ve chosen a post, it’s time to update it.
-(Kind of like I recommend you customize all “done for you” blog posts.)
+Now that you’ve chosen a post (and found a keyword, if desired), it’s time to update your content.
+(Kind of like I recommend you customize all done-for-you content.)

-Read through it with an editorial eye.
-A year or more later, you’re certainly a better blogger and know more about how you uniquely serve your audience and your niche, so make sure:
+Read through your post with an editorial eye.
+A year or more later, you’re certainly a better content creator and know more about your audience and your niche, so make sure your updated post:

-- It speaks loudly and clearly to your target audience using their language.
+- Speaks loudly and clearly to your target audience using their language

-- It represents your current branding and unique position in the market.
+- Represents your current branding and unique position in the market

-- The sentences are easy to read and the paragraphs are short.
+- Has sentences that are easy to read and the paragraphs are short

-- To include more internal links to recent relevant blog posts you’ve published since then.
+- Includes more internal links to recent relevant content you’ve published in the past year

-PRO TIP: Here’s how to research health topics efficiently.Update old blog posts to make sure the health information you share is accurate and up to date!
-This is an opportunity to boost your credibility as a health & wellness professional! #Accurate #Credible #Health Click To Tweet
+See related posts:Update old blog posts to make sure the health information you share is accurate and up to date!
+This is an opportunity to boost your credibility as a health professional! #Accuracy #Credibility #Health Click To Tweet

 4 – Optimize your post for that keyword (for the SEO-savvy)

-Since you’ve chosen a keyword, make sure you use it.
-Not just in your url, but also in the title, a heading, and a few times throughout the post.
+If you’ve done the keyword research and updated your url, be sure to optimize your blog post for it.
+This means putting it in the title, a heading (or two), and a few times throughout the post.
 Don’t overdo it, and don’t fit it in where it doesn’t sound natural.
 Before you hit “publish,” don’t forget to check that the meta-description is still accurate.
 Your Yoast plugin or WebTextTool can help you out here.

 Add more or updated images, screenshots, and branding.